-Seviyan Kheer (aka Vermicelli Kheer) is a sweet milky pudding made with vermicelli, milk and butter (or ghee).
+Seviyan Kheer (aka Vermicelli Kheer) is a sweet milky pudding made with roasted vermicelli, milk and butter (or ghee), and sugar.
 It’s an easy popular dessert across India and Pakistan, and is often made at festive occasions like Eid.

 If you’re looking for more yummy desi desserts do check out this Chocolate Samosa.
 Or if you’re in the mood for some traditional desserts, these recipes for Suji ka Halwa and Shahi Tukda won’t disappoint you!

 I often steer away from making complicated recipes that call for many ingredients, and this is why it is one of my favourite desserts to make.

 While many recipes for vermicelli kheer call for saffron strands and a variety of dry fruit, I like to keep it pretty simple.

 About this Recipe

 I absolutely love seviyan kheer (sometimes also called semiya kheer or in Indian it's also called semiya payasam) because it is so comfortingly delicious, it reminds me of my childhood days, I suppose.

 It doesn't need much flavoring, because the vermicelli noodles toasted in butter lend such a nutty and delicious flavor to the milk, that it's almost perfect.
 Pair it with slivered pistachios (my favorite dry fruit) and you've got a lovely simple and homely dessert.

 It looks so homely and you're kind of like okay yeah it'll taste fine but it won't be the triple chocolate cake of the party, but seriously, leave the chocolate cake for once and try this seviyan kheer.
 It's like a warm hug on a cold winter's night in pudding form.